 55 min

 Send us Fan Mail The former chief executive director of Let's Grow Kids is seeking the Democratic Party nomination for governor.
-Richards, 40, will have at least one opponent in the primary, economist Amanda Janoo.
-Political analysts expect Republican Gov. Phil Scott to run for reelection in 2026 but he won't make an announcement whether he will run or not until after the Legislature adjourns.
+Richards, 40, will face economist Amanda Janoo in the Democratic Party primary in August for the chance to run against Republican Gov. Phil Scott, who will be seeking his sixth two-year term.

 May 6